Community Engagement

 Graduate Social Work Association

-The Graduate Social Work Association (GSWA) is a student organization that serves as an advocacy group and faculty liaison for the students of the Master of Social Work (MSW) Program at UNC Charlotte.
-In accordance with the National Association of Social Workers’ Code of Ethics, GSWA strives to promote the well-being of not only students of the MSW Program, but also students, faculty, and staff of UNC Charlotte and local and global communities.
-Through community outreach, speakers, volunteerism and use of media, GSWA seeks to bring awareness and sensitivity to cultural and ethnic diversity, with a special focus on empowerment and inclusivity of individuals who are vulnerable, disenfranchised, oppressed, facing social injustice, or living in poverty.
+The Graduate Social Work Association (GSWA) is a student organization that supports MSW students and beyond, acting as a liaison and advocacy group.
+In support of the NASW Code of Ethics, GSWA promotes the well-being of local and global communities through outreach, volunteerism, and the use of media to bring awareness to cultural and ethnic diversity.
+GSWA holds a special focus on empowering individuals who are vulnerable, disenfranchised, oppressed, or living in poverty.

 Phi Alpha

-Phi Alpha is an academic honor society for undergraduate (BSW) and graduate (MSW) students that promotes social justice for all people by meeting humanitarian goals and ideals.
-Nu Theta, the UNC Charlotte chapter, recognizes those who have attained excellence of scholarship and distinction of achievement as students of social work.
-Membership eligibility is based on academic excellence, leadership ability, a high standard of personal behavior and dedication to Social Work.
-Undergraduate students must have achieved junior or senior status, earned an overall GPA of 3.4 or higher; earned a minimum of 6 semester hours or equivalent in Social Work, and achieved a GPA of 3.4 or above in social work courses.
-Graduate students must have completed at least 12 semester hours toward the master’s degree and achieved a GPA of 3.8 or above.
-Students eligible for induction will be notified in the spring semester by university email.
-There is a cost for membership and the induction ceremony is in the spring semester.
+Phi Alpha is an academic honor society that supports both undergraduate and graduate social work students, promoting social justice for all people by meeting humanitarian ideals.
+Nu Theta, the UNC Charlotte chapter, recognizes individuals who achieve scholarly excellence in their social work education.
+Membership eligibility requires academic achievement, leadership, and dedication to the social work profession.
+Undergraduate students with junior or senior status must have an overall GPA of 3.4 or greater.
+They must complete a minimum of 6 semester hours in the BSW program and have a GPA of 3.4 in social work courses.
+Graduate students must have completed at least 12 semester hours in the MSW program and achieved a GPA of 3.8 or above.

-The School of Social Work promotes community and partner engagement.
-A variety of activities and initiatives involve community stakeholders.
+The School of Social Work promotes community and partner engagement through a variety of activities and initiatives that include and support community stakeholders.

 Community Advisory Board

-Our faculty members are involved in diverse community-engaged projects through their research, teaching, practice, service, and advocacy.
-These efforts align with the mission and vision of the School of Social Work and our commitment to the profession.
-For additional details, please view the faculty pages here.
+Our faculty members engage in diverse, community-driven projects through their research, teaching, practice, service, and advocacy.
+These efforts align with the School’s mission and dedication to the social work profession.